 Any orderly and systematic collection or code of laws.

+In ecclesiastical law.
 A collection of laws and ordinances orderly arranged by divisions.
 A book containing the beginning and end of each Gospel which is to be read every day in the ceremony of saying mass.
 Du Cange.